May 4, 2020

-In our last post on the complete guide to optimization, we described the importance of inbound links in your marketing strategy.
-That article only discusses inbound links, also called backlinks, briefly so it is important to discuss this topic in further depth.
-As we mentioned in that article, backlinks are vital because their presence showcases to Google that your website is trustworthy and reliable.
-In fact, backlinks are one of the most influential ranking factors.
+In our last post on the complete guide to optimization we described the importance of inbound links in your marketing strategy.
+That article only discusses inbound links, also called backlinks, briefly so let's go in depth here.

 What are backlinks though?
 How do you get more backlinks?
 Let's dive in and explore.

-Backlinks with a No-follow tag will be ignored by search engines, and therefore do not contribute to a website’s ranking.
-These tags are typically attached to a link that leads to an unreliable site.
+Backlinks with a no-follow tag will be ignored by search engines, and therefore do not contribute to a website’s ranking.
 Do-follow links are visible to search engines, and for this reason these links are the type that people aim to get for their websites.

 Backlinks help connect users with multiple resources related to a topic they are researching.
-When a user views a webpage about a certain subject with a link to your site on it, the user will have the opportunity to visit your website for more relevant information.
-This is called referral traffic, and it leads to both interest and a low bounce rate among users.
+When a visitor hits a webpage about a certain subject with a link to your site on it, that visitor will have the opportunity to check out your website for more relevant information.

-Search engine bots will discover your website by following backlinks through external websites, which allows them to crawl your website and index it into the SERP accordingly.
+Search engine bots will discover your website too by following backlinks through external websites, which allows them to crawl your website and index it accordingly.

 Bots will have a much more difficult time finding your site if there are no backlinks to it, and that is why it is so important to make sure your website has them.
 Backlinks help search engines determine your website's credibility and relevance in regards to the search query keywords the website is being ranked for.

-It used to be that the more backlinks your site had, the higher its SERP ranking would be, but search engines have since developed much more complex algorithms.
-Not all backlinks are created equal, and the quality of the backlink will determine if it will actually contribute to your website’s SEO or not.
+Not all backlinks are created equal though, and the quality of the backlink will determine if it will actually contribute to your website’s SEO or not.

 High quality backlinks are from trustworthy websites and are relevant to the content that they link to.
-If your webpage proves to have many quality backlinks to it, this will show search engines your website has desirable, authoritative content and will consequently lead to a higher ranking on the SERP.
+If your webpage proves to have many quality backlinks to it, this will show search engines your website has desirable, authoritative content and will consequently lead to a higher ranking in search results.

 Low quality backlinks come from shady websites, such as harvested sites, automated sites, and spam sites, and they can end up doing more harm than good for your site.
 Links from these sites may be deemed “toxic,” and can cause Google to penalize or de-index your website.